g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 }
 ```

 * Step 5: Install wasm-pack.
-If for some reasons you don't have `wasm-pack` installed, feel free to install it using the following command:
+If for some reason you don't have `wasm-pack` installed, feel free to install it using the following command:
 ```bash
 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh
 ```